davidpal3c/codsoft_task1/README.md

 -->> https://davidpal3c.github.io/codsoft_task1/

 ## 📖 Overview
 This is my personal portfolio website showcasing my work and skills, Junior Web Developer specializing in Frontend and Software Development.
-The website is designed to provide a comprehensive overview of my professional background, including his education, employment history, skills, projects, services, and a way to get in touch.
-It features a modern, responsive design that highlights David's expertise in various technologies and his ability to deliver high-quality web and software solutions.
+The website is designed to provide a comprehensive overview of my professional background, including education, employment history, skills, projects, services, and a way to get in touch.

 ## 🚀 Features
 - **🏠 Home Section**: Introduces David Palacios, a Frontend Developer and Software Developer, with a brief overview and contact information.